Ready to spend some money on your destination wedding?

 So take a little time to check out reviews, websites, etc., to find the best fit for you.

-Or, just let me handle it.
+Or, just let me handle it and sleep better at night.

 If you decide to hire a photographer for your destination wedding, the 2 most important considerations are: